FedericoBonel/gpt-3/README.md

 ## Tech

-To develop and deploy this website I used two main open source projects
+To develop this website I used two main open source projects

 - NodeJS: The develop, test, run, and deploy the website
 - React: To make every component in the website modular and reusable